 - 1 May George Dooling aged 38 years had been employed in the mess kitchen and was much addicted to drink.
 He was admitted to hospital on 29 April and died on 1 May 1835.

 - 14 June Thomas Blenning aged 15 months, son of Pte Charles Blenning.

 - 16 June Pte Thomas Johns aged 27 years.

 - 9 Aug Caroline Cronan aged 9 months daughter of Pte Peter Cronan.

-- 29 Oct William Hindles aged 11 months, son of Pte Jonathan Hindles.
+- 29 Oct William Hindle aged 11 months, son of Pte Jonathan Hindle.

 - 3 Nov Jane Gray aged 9 months, daughter of Pte James Gray.

 - 15 Nov Pte William Marsh aged 34 years.